Written by the Dental Fear Central Web Team

 You can take from this what you like…

 The exact opposite problem can happen if you are looking for an NHS dentist in the UK.
-Although there are good and ethical NHS dentists out there, it is more difficult to obtain good care compared to the private sector, and under treatment can be a problem.
+Although, of course, there are many ethical NHS dentists out there, it is more difficult to obtain good care compared to the private sector, and undertreatment can be a problem.
 You can find out why this has happened here.

 How to find an NHS Dentist

 If you can afford it, we would recommend paying for private treatment (especially in England and Wales – for a more detailed explanation, see here).
 But financially this may not be an option.
 The following FAQ explain your rights as an NHS patient, costs, etc.: Dental treatment on the NHS – Frequently Asked Questions

 NHS England – Find a Dentist: You can search for NHS dentists in England here, and see who accepts new NHS patients.
 You can also rate dental practices.
 Alternatively, ring or email the NHS local area team for your region – they should be able to let you know which NHS dentists are taking on new patients in your area.

 NHS Scotland Dental Helplines Google for your local dental helpline in Scotland (for NHS dentists).
 We’ve had reports that they are very helpful when you make it clear that you’re looking for a dentist who is good with very nervous or phobic people, so do give them a call.

 NHS Dentist Search Wales Search for NHS dentists in Wales.